jacksj12/SSV7-2915U-Clone/README.md

 Na but fr, every time I fix something I swear somthing else breaks. #spaghettiCodeGang

 ## TODO!
-This is not important at all and I will most certainly update this as the project continues. (not a chance)
+This is not important at all and I will most certainly update this as the project continues. (not a chance).
  - [ ] Add Joystick curving due to high speed.
 Allows for a significant amount of choice for the driver and the ability to change profile(s) at a fly. (opcontrol.cpp)
+ - [ ] Add PID during endgame to balance on the middle bar. (opcontrol.cpp)
  - [ ] Find a better way to do the PTO motor group situation.
 Its actually crap. (opcontrol.cpp)
  - [ ] Program some autons...
  - [ ] Test  the internal encoders.
 Might come in handy for PID.
- - [ ] Chuck an IMU somewhere?
  - [ ] Some part detected to the Cata and different launch profiles?
- - [ ] Custom auton selector?
+ - [ ] Custom auton selector? - Have one for both auton sides.
  - [ ] Permanent fix for the denominator / division by zero error (opcontrol.hpp)
  - [ ] Test PID!
+ - [x] Chuck an IMU somewhere?
- - [ ] Rewrite the PID to include an intergral and settling time.
+ - [x] Rewrite the PID to include an intergral and settling time.
  - [x] Finish the PID!!! (pid.cpp & pid.hpp)

 ## Versions